Writing Better Prompts: How to Get More Out of AI Tools 2026

 -

 A prompt is the instruction or question you give to an AI tool.
-It is similar to a briefing to a freelancer - the clearer you are, the better the result.
+It's similar to a briefing for a freelancer – the clearer you are, the better the result.

 -